-The large Iron Age settlement known as Marothodi, which is a Batlokwa capital and the large Late Iron Age (Sotho-Tswana) settlements in and around Pilwe Hill are situated between Corridor 1 and 2.
-The most preferred corridor from the heritage impact perspective is Corridor 3 followed by Corridor 5.
+The large Iron Age settlement known as Marothodi, which is a Batlokwa capital and the large Late Iron Age (Sotho-Tswana) settlements in and around Pilwe Hill are situated between Corridors 1 and 2.
+These do not appear to be well known among local communities, and the specialist archaeologist on the study team does not raise the cultural landscape value as significant for these sites.
+However, the most preferred corridor from the heritage impact perspective is Corridor 3 as it avoids the area entirely, followed by Corridor 5.
 Sites C, D, E, and L are preferred substation sites as they occur in open spaces with no associated heritage sites.
 Two Late Iron Age (LIA) sites are located on a spur at the location of substation Site M. Because the substation is located on top of a spur, mitigation will be difficult, as space for alternative placement is limited.

-However, the impact of overhead power lines on heritage resources will generally be low as the only footprint left are the towers which cover a limited area; the power lines can be constructed so to avoid heritage sites and heritage sites can be conserved beneath power lines if pylons are spaced in such a way that they do not affect the sites.
+Grave sites are other sites of importance and will be found scattered throughout the study area.
+These are not expected to affect the overall routing of the new lines, but will need to be identified during the design phase of the project.
+The impact of overhead power lines on heritage resources (including the LIA sites and graves) should generally be low as the power line towers and access roads can be located so to avoid the sites.
+Heritage sites can be conserved beneath power lines if pylons are spaced in such a way that they do not affect the sites.